-Patients with Primary Open-Angle Glaucoma and Chronic Angle-Closure Glaucoma often do not have any symptoms in the early stage, because the peripheral vision is affected first and the disease is slowly progressive.
-Most patients do not realise they have glaucoma until it is more severe when the central vision starts being affected.
+Those with Primary Open-Angle Glaucoma and Chronic Angle-Closure Glaucoma often do not have any symptoms in the early stage, because the peripheral vision is affected first and the disease is slowly progressive.
+Most people do not realise they have glaucoma until it is more severe when the central vision starts being affected.
 By which time, there may already be significant irreversible nerve damage.

 Acute angle-closure glaucoma presents with sudden severe eye pain, redness, blurring of vision and haloes around lights.
-This is an eye emergency and the patient should be seek medical consultation immediately.
+This is an eye emergency where medical consultation must be sought immediately.